Kris Cosmetics! Kylie Jenner's Next Collaboration with a Family Member Is with Her Momager

 In April, Stormi’s mom unveiled her full collection, including eyeshadows and lipsticks, with Kourtney in honor of her oldest sister’s 39th birthday.

 That collection came nearly a year after Kylie and Kim launched the KKW x KYLIE collection consisting of four nude lip kits and bronzing palettes.
-And in November 2016, Kylie and Khloé released three matte liquid lipsticks and a lip gloss as part of the Koko Kollection.

 The only KarJenner sister left for Kylie to collab with is Kendall Jenner!